mirkokiefer/histo-revisions/README.md

-#histo-refs
+#histo-revisions

-A database that is able to track changing revisions of data.
+A database that tracks changing revisions of data.

 Each revision is accessible through a unique **ref** which is based on a cryptographic hash of the data's content and history.
 A **ref** is similar to a git commit hash.